nuprl/MultiPL-E/README.md

 ### Generation

+**The following directions are for evaluating base models.
+If you want to evaluate a chat model, see [chat_completions.py](chat_completions.py).

 The following command will generate completions for the HumanEval benchmark, which is originally in Python, but translated to Rust with MultiPL-E: